rootslab/spade/Readme.md

 ####Interactive Mode

 > Specifying a __semver__ option ( like __*__ or __1.0.0__ ) enables _Syllabus_
-> develop mode for commands.
+> development mode for commands.

 __Example Code for REPL__